-4.1.7 Within RVSM Airspace improved opportunity exists for step climbs and such opportunities are even more improved from the trial applications of 5 minutes longitudinal separations.
-(Details of these trials are provided in relevant State AIS and in four ICAO NAT OPS Bulletins, available available at www.icao.int/EURNAT/, following "EUR & NAT Documents", then "NAT Documents", in folder "NAT OPS Bulletins".

-4.1.8 Operators may include step climbs in the flight plan, although each change of level during flight must be requested from ATC by the pilot.
+- 4.1.9 Within RVSM Airspace improved opportunity exists for step climbs and such opportunities are even more improved from the trial applications of 5 minutes longitudinal separations.
+(Details of these trials are provided in relevant State AIS and in four ICAO NAT OPS Bulletins, available at www.icao.int/EURNAT/, following "EUR & NAT Documents", then "NAT Documents", in folder "NAT OPS Bulletins". - 4.1.10 Operators may include step climbs in the flight plan, although each change of level during flight must be requested from ATC by the pilot.
 The chance of approval of such requests will, of course, be entirely dependent upon potential traffic conflicts.
 Outside the OTS there is a good likelihood of achieving the requested profiles.
-However, within the prime OTS levels at peak times, ATC may not always be able to accommodate requested flight level changes and prudent pre-flight fuel planning should take this into consideration.

-4.1.9 During the OTS Periods (eastbound 0100-0800 UTC, westbound 1130-1900 UTC) aircraft intending to follow an OTS Track for its entire length may plan at any of the levels as published for that track on the current daily OTS Message.
+However, within the prime OTS levels at peak times, ATC may not always be able to accommodate requested flight level changes and prudent pre-flight fuel planning should take this into consideration. - 4.1.11 During the OTS Periods (eastbound 0100-0800 UTC, westbound 1130-1900 UTC) aircraft intending to follow an OTS Track for its entire length may plan at any of the levels as published for that track on the current daily OTS Message.
 However, with effect from 05 February 2015 Phase 2A of the NAT Data Link Mandate was implemented.
 From that date all NAT OTS Tracks in the altitude band FL350-390 are subject to the FANS equipage requirement.
-FANS1/A (or equivalent) equipage and operation will be required to plan and/or fly on any OTS Track at FL350 -FL390, inclusive.
-The Remarks section of the OTS Message carries such notification.

-4.1.10 Trials of reduced lateral separation of (nominally) 30 NMs (RLatSM) were commenced in December 2015.
-Two core OTS Tracks are designated and a central 1⁄2 Degree spaced Track between them is published.
-To plan or fly on any of these three Tracks at FL350 - 390 inclusive aircraft must be RNP 4 Approved

-4.1.11 Flights which are planned to remain entirely clear of the OTS or which join or leave an OTS Track (i.e. follow an OTS track for only part of its published length), are all referred to as Random Flights.
-Pilots intending to fly on a random route or outside the OTS time periods, should normally plan flight level(s) appropriate to the direction of flight.
+FANS1/A (or equivalent) equipage and operation will be required to plan and/or fly on any other lengths subject to the FANS equipage requirement.
+FANS1/A (or equivalent) equipage and operation will be required to plan and/or fly on any other lengths subject to the FANS equipage requirement.
+FANS1/A (or equivalent) equipage and operation of the OTS Message carries such notification. - 4.1.12 Trials of reduced lateral separation of (nominally) 30 NMs (RLatSM) were commenced in December 2015.
+Two core OTS Tracks are designated and a central $\frac{1}{2}$ Degree spaced Track between them is published.
+To plan or fly on any of these three Tracks at FL350 390 inclusive aircraft must be RNP 4 Approved - 4.1.13 Flights which are planned to remain entirely clear of the OTS or which join or leave an OTS Track (i.e. follow an OTS track for only part of its published length), are all referred to as Random Flights.
+Pilots intending to fly on a random route or outside the OTS time periods, may plan any flight level(s) irrespective of direction (i.e. there is no need in the NAT HLA to plan in accordance with the ICAO Annex 2 Table of Cruising Levels).

-Note: "Appropriate Direction Levels" within the NAT HLA are specified by the Semi-circular Rule Per ICAO Annex 2, Appendix 3, Table a.
+Flight Planning

+NAT Doc 007

+V.2017-1